-Net income (loss) per share is computed by dividing net income (loss) by the weighted-average number of ordinary shares outstanding during the period.
-The Company has not considered the effect of the warrants sold in the Initial Public Offering and the Private Placement to purchase an aggregate of 13,075,000 of the Company's Class A Ordinary Shares in the calculation of diluted income (loss) per share, since their inclusion would be anti-dilutive under the treasury stock method.
+Net income (loss) per ordinary share is computed by dividing net income (loss) by the weighted-average number of shares of ordinary shares outstanding during the period.
+The Company has not considered the effect of the warrants sold in the Initial Public Offering and private placement to purchase an aggregate of 13,075,000 shares in the calculation of diluted income (loss) per share, since the exercise price of the warrants is in excess of the average share price for the period and therefore the inclusion of such warrants would be anti-dilutive.

-The Company's statement of operations includes a presentation of income per share for ordinary shares subject to redemption in a manner similar to the two-class method of income per share.
-Net income per ordinary share, basic and diluted for Class A Ordinary Shares are calculated by dividing the interest income earned on investments held in the Trust Account of \$1,450 for the three months ended March 31, 2021, by the weighted average number of Class A Ordinary Shares outstanding for the period.
-Net loss per ordinary share, basic and diluted for Founder Shares is calculated by dividing the net loss of approximately \$1.2 million, less income attributable to Class A Ordinary Shares of approximately \$1,450, resulting in a net loss of approximately \$1.2 million, by the weighted average number of Founder Shares outstanding for the period.
+The Company's unaudited consolidated condensed statement of operations includes a presentation of income (loss) per ordinary share for Class A ordinary shares subject to possible redemption in a manner similar to the two-class method of income (loss) per ordinary share.
+Net income (loss) per ordinary share, basic and diluted, for Class A ordinary shares subject to possible redemption is calculated by dividing the proportionate share of income or loss on marketable securities held by the Trust Account, net of any taxes, by the weighted average number of shares of Class A ordinary shares subject to possible redemption outstanding since original issuance.

+Net income (loss) per ordinary share, basic and diluted, for non-redeemable ordinary shares is calculated by dividing the net income (loss), adjusted for income or loss on marketable securities attributable to ordinary shares subject to possible redemption, by the weighted average number of non-redeemable ordinary outstanding for the period.